adamedx/autographps/ROADMAP.md

 * Fix qualified / vs. unqualified names in metadata classes
 * Fix parameter completion for multiple type classes
 * Fix gls of the result of gls to return the same thing, not the entityset
+* Fix TypeMember to be more like MemberDisplayType

 ### Abandoned